bursuc01/TEC-Internship-Ianis-Oprian/README.md

 7. As a developer I want to not change the URL's of the api in all of the Controllers <br>
    Details:  Ctrl + Shit + F in the entire solution and search for HINT
 <br><br>
-Are you bored? get alot of points by: <br>
+Are you bored yet? get alot of points by: <br>
-8. Adding Authentication to the app: <br>
+8. Adding Authentication to the app, you can implement as you please, but to give you some ideas: <br>
     	- create a Login View with admin username and password. could be a popup or login in the Header of the app. <br>
-    	- create an Admin Table with user information (the password is not necessary to be encrypted, but yet again, it would be nice) <br>
+    	- create an Admin Table with user information <br>
     	- I should not be able to do any of the RESTful api calls on person, persondetails, salary or department tables unless I am logged in <br>

 9. Having too much time on your hands?
 Do any kind of improvements you wish.
-Hell, create another app and do it 3-tier architecture as far as we're concerned.
+Just let us know via e-mail once you send the link with your repository what improvements you've done.